andriimanzar/ship-coordination-dispatch-service/README.md

 ## Overview

-This service tracks ship positions and calculates collision risks.
+This service was developed as part of a back-end challenge.
+It tracks ship positions and calculates collision risks.
 The system analyzes trajectories and speeds to provide safety warnings using a color-coded risk assessment system.

 ## Features